Regine-Makonga/Los-Angeles-Crime-Data-Analysis-Project/README.md

  - What is the average age of victims for each type of crime?
  - Are men, women, or others sex more likely to be victims of certain types of crimes?
  - Which area has the most crimes?
+### Data Visualization
+The data visualization process was carried out with Python by creating plots and dashboard to visualize the results obtained from the data analysis process.

+Here are some graphs and dashboard